DomenicoMereu97/LargeScaleNumericalOpt/README.md

 # Constrained Optimization Problem
-This report outlines the results of minimizing a constrained optimization large scale problem.
+This report outlines the results of optimizing a Large-Scale problem in box contraints.
 The method used to obtain the results is the projected gradient method with backtrack as a line search strategy, using Exact Derivatives and Finite Differences.

 Different techniques were explored.
 One of them was testing the effect of different contraction factors ρ on the descent rates in the backtracking algorithm.